jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2016-01-25-UofTHacks/index.md

 only one teammate (Chris) after my two other teammates cancelled.
 I thought we were going to build a very standard and traditional web application, which I was not against because I still need more practice using the MEAN stack.
-However, when my teammate and I arrived at the venue, we found a Waterloo student (Max) that used to go to my highschool.
+However, when my teammate and I arrived at the venue, we found a Waterloo student (Max) that used to go to my high school.
 After discussing it and attracting other Waterloo student (Richard), we decided to create a music visualizer with OpenGL with a twist.
 Instead of just bars and waveforms, we were going to animate a character/model dancing to the beat of the music.
 Sounds ridiculous, right?